alec-z/charter/stf_charter.md

 behalf of the Governing Board and in collaboration with the Governing Board, and shall appoint

 a chair to preside over meetings of the Outreach Committee.

-The Director, if any, shall be entitled to observe all meetings of the Outreach Committee on a
+(外联委员会应该直接向Governing Board汇报)

-non-voting basis.
+The Director, if any, shall be entitled to observe all meetings of the Outreach Committee on a non-voting basis.(who is the director?)

 **Voting**